-- Any health care professional authorized to enter information into a patient’s chart
+- Any health care professional authorized to enter information into a patient’s chart at Olympic Medical Center

 OUR PLEDGE REGARDING MEDICAL INFORMATION